-2. Near to Carara National Park
+Close to National Park Carara

 One of the main attractions of Carara is the opportunity to see the scarlet macaw in their natural habitats; however, you can get see more than this macaw; since the park is the house of more than 350 different birds.

 The other key point of Carara is its “Sendero Universal.”
 Its a sidewalk into the park that allows elders, children, and people with disabilities to enjoy nature.
 If you are visiting with toddlers or babies, it’s pretty useful; cause you could use the baby trolley in that path.